 Gregory has been in the entertainment business for 30 years as an actor, director, producer, and writer.
 He is an award winning author of numerous books and plays and his short film Mother which he wrote, produced, and directed won numerous award at film festivals around the country including Best Director at Boston International Film Festival and Los Angeles International Film Festival and a 2015 Remi Award from WorldFest-Houston.
 He has served as producer or associate producer on several indie films over the past few years and started ASD Media & Entertainment in 2012.

-Brian is a true renaissance man who has served as a fire fighter, a Hedge Fund Trader, current mayor of Irvington, NY in Westchester County and oh yes...a Tony Award winning producer of Once on This Island currently running on Broadway.
-He is also a co-producer on the upcoming Broadway musical Gettin' the Band Back Together and is a self professed soccer nerd.
+Brian is a true renaissance man who has served as a fire fighter, a Hedge Fund Trader, current mayor of Irvington, NY in Westchester County and oh yes...a Tony Award winning producer of Once on This Island and a co-producer on the Broadway musical Gettin' the Band Back Together.
+He is also a self professed soccer nerd.

 Jamie is a National Managing Partner at Grant Thornton LLP and serves as the Senior Leadership Team sponsor for Equality GT.
 She has been a supporter of equality and the arts for many years having served as Executive Producer of the award-winning short film Mother and has been involved with numerous arts endeavors and organizations in Boston, Atlanta, Dallas, and New York City.
 She currently serves on the board of directors of the Manhattan Theatre Club.

 Anthony has worked in the medical profession for over 25 years and is a clinical supervisor for students of Bergen Community College in NJ.
 He has supported theater in NJ and NY for over 20 years as a patron and often a donor or producer.
 He served as Executive Producer on the short film Mother.
 Anthony is most happy when traveling with his husband or working in his garden.